 Toddlers will be so proud of themselves for fitting the pieces and learning to spell their name.
 Kids love getting something that’s made just for them.

 Beautiful hand-dyed play scarves that will delight your little one’s imagination.
-There are ombre colors to mimic the ocean, fire, galaxy, rainbow, and more.
+There are ombre colors to mimic the ocean, fire, and more.
 They can be capes, wings, backgrounds for play, or props for dance.
 The only limit is the imagination!
 Encourages dancing/movement and proprioception.

 Soft, nontoxic, and perfect for small hands, these wooden animals have delightful details and are made to last.
 There are forest animals, sea creatures, and more.
 Toddlers will love making up games with these.
 One reviewer said his son loves his so much that he started sleeping with it!